RRSP Home Buyer Plan For Canadians Buyers Pros and Cons

 Can you use an RRSP for first time home buyer?

 Yes you absolutely can use your RRSP as a first time home buyer.
-The RRSP home buyer plan is designed to use the RRSP for a downpayment up to $35,000 in a repayable RRSP loan for a 15 year term.
+The RRSP home buyer plan is designed to use the RRSP for a down payment up to $35,000 in a repayable RRSP loan for a 15 year term.

 What is the RRSP first time home buyer plan limit?